Docker for SDL

 docker run hello-world

 Be sure to use a dash, not an underscore.
 If you get no response, you might have to first type docker login and then retype the run command.
 When it is successful, you will see a pull command for the image followed by Hello from Docker! followed by some information about next steps.
+Click on the link to see a sample output.
 You will also notice you have a hello-world image running in the Docker Desktop Containers tab.
 You can delete it by clicking on the trash can icon.
 Switch to the Images tab and notice the hello-world image is still present.
 Re-executing the run will start a new container and execute it.
 If you like, you can delete both the image and the container(s) to clean up.

 One of the hello-world suggestions is to start an Ubuntu container.
 Type